ISO 14001:2026 Clause 8

 - How are compliance obligations built into operational controls?

-- What emergency situations have been identified?
+- What potential emergency situations have been identified?

 - How does the organisation prepare for and respond to emergencies?